spradhip-gh/exitous-prototype/PRODUCT_REQUIREMENTS.md

     - Enable or disable questions from the master list.
     - Override the text and options of master questions to match company-specific terminology.
     - Add new, company-specific custom questions to the assessment.
+    - **Suggest Edits:** Submit suggestions to an Admin for changes to locked, platform-wide questions.
     - Receive notifications for when a master question has been updated by a Platform Admin.
+- **Custom Content Management:**
+    - Create, edit, and delete company-specific tasks and tips.
+    - Map custom guidance (tasks and tips) to answers on any question, which is then sent for Admin review.
 - **Resource Management:** Upload and manage documents and resources for their employees.
 - **Analytics Dashboard:** View analytics on the most common "Unsure" answers from employees, providing insight into areas of confusion.
 - **HR Team Management (Primary HR Only):** A Primary HR Manager can add other HR managers to the companies they oversee and assign granular permissions for each module.